Wilfred/wilfred.github.com/_posts/2011-01-22-building-a-next-generation-esperanto-web-dictionary.markdown

-My approach for data extraction is an XML tree walker (using the <a href="http://lxml.de/">lxml Python library</a>) that flattens tree branches whilst allowing specifc subtrees to be excluded.
+My approach for data extraction is an XML tree walker (using the <a href="http://lxml.de/">lxml Python library</a>) that flattens tree branches whilst allowing specific subtrees to be excluded.
 My initial approach was more complex but it gradually became clear that most of my methods were some variation upon this theme.